 Today marks the 14th anniversary of the 9/11 terrorist attacks that shocked and devastated America, killing nearly 3,000 people — a day Americans will never forget.
 With the opening of the National September 11 Memorial Museum and the Fulton Center subway hub, downtown Manhattan finally looks revitalized, but thousands of first responders and victims are still suffering from medical issues caused by their time surrounded by ash and debris at ground zero.
 Even 14 years later, there are still ways you can help 9/11 victims.

 Although it might seem like the country has mostly recovered from the terrorist attacks, many victims are living with lifelong illnesses because of them.
 About 33,000 responders and victims have at least one injury or illness due to the attacks, and at least two-thirds of those have multiple injuries, including chronic diseases like asthma, obstructive pulmonary disease, and different cancers.
-There are federal programs and nonprofits dedicated to assisting 9/11 victims, but some are in jeopardy of ending, and the ones that aren’t could always use additional donations or support.
+There are federal programs and nonprofits dedicated to 9/11 victims, but some are in jeopardy of ending, and the ones that aren’t could always use additional donations or 9/11 support groups.

 If you want to help 9/11 victims and first responders, even 14 years after the tragic attacks, here are nine ways you can contribute to continued relief efforts and victim assistance.